 - Plants that are rooted in July are likely to flower and fruit in fall in warmer climates, but that won't affect their yield the following spring.

-Here are a couple of useful sources of information on most aspects of hoophouse production of strawberries, including horticultural plastics:
+Here is a short list of informational resources on hoophouse production of strawberries, including the application of horticultural plastics:

-- Growing Strawberries in High Tunnels in Missouri.
-2006.
+- Growing Strawberries in High Tunnels in Missouri Universitiy of Missouri (2006)

-- Production of Vegetables, Strawberries & Cut Flowers Using Plasticulture.
-2004.
-Natural Resource, Agriculture & Engineering Service, Cooperative Extension.
+- Production of Vegetables, Strawberries & Cut Flowers Using Plasticulture Natural Resource, Agriculture & Engineering Service (NRAES) (2004–2012)